axr167/interview-prep/EPI/Theory/01-primitive-types/README.md

 - The parity of `1010` is equal to parity of `10 XOR 10`.
 This is `00`
 - The parity of `00` is equal to the parity of `0 XOR 0`.
 This is `0`

 Hence we can conclude that the given number has an even parity.

-Note that we can perform the XOR of the 2 parts by simply right shifting the number (n/2) times.
+Note that we can perform the XOR of the 2 parts by simply **right shifting the number (n/2) times**.

 - `11010111 >>> 4` equals `00001101`.
 Now we can consider only the 4 rightmosr digits of the 2 values in our XOR which is `0111` and `1101`.
 - The value of `11010111 ^ 00001101` is `11011010`.
 We are interested only in the last 4 digits `1010` to continue the operation.
 So we right shift by 2 and so on.